loulecrivain/myblog/pages/01.blog/gns3-huawei-ne40e/item.en.md

     tag: [gns3, routing, huawei]
 ---

-Here we delve into the story of misnumbered interfaces on a GNS3 template, or how LLDP became my friend.
+Here we delve into the story of misnumbered interfaces on a GNS3 template, or how LLDP saved my ass.

 ===